 - Physical:hurting (assaulting) someone’s body or possessions

-On Sunday, March 6, the South Suburban Health Alliance in partnership with Joliet Area/South Suburban Alumnae Chapter, Delta Sigma Theta Sorority, Inc., hosts our 3rd Annual Chat & Chew “Love Unscripted”.
+The South Suburban Health Alliance in partnership with Joliet Area/South Suburban Alumnae Chapter, Delta Sigma Theta Sorority, Inc., host our annual Chat & Chew “Love Unscripted”.
 Chat & Chew is a forum where we come together enjoy a bite to eat and candidly discuss the issues that affect the women and girls in our community.
-This year’s discussion will focus on love, sex and relationships and how women and girls can empower themselves to make positive decisions regarding their live and health.
-Come and be a part of the conversation as we seek to uplift and support one another.
-This event is open to men and women.
+The discussion focused on love, sex and relationships and how women and girls can empower themselves to make positive decisions regarding their live and health.

 “Chat & Chew” is a discussion forum.
 Where members of the community are invited to join us in a candid conversation about issues affecting women and girls in today society; and receive valuable health resources and information.
 Free HIV/AIDS testing will be available along resources for alcohol and substance abuse, community health information and other resources targeted to women health needs.
-We anticipate approximately 85 attendees that include community providers, general community, and person infected or affected by HIV/AIDS.
+Approximately 85 attendees that include community providers, general community, and person infected or affected by HIV/AIDS were in attendance.

 Making Strides Against Breast Cancer Walk